ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests from the account.
-The server returns this account object in a 201 (Created) response, with the account URI in a Location header field.
+The server returns this account object in a 201 (Created) response, with the account URL in a Location header field.

 ~~~~~~~~~~
 HTTP/1.1 201 Created